 Interview and selection of applicants:

 - Selected applicants will be invited to attend an interview.
-The student is expected to demonstrate understanding of scientific and technical issues related to his proposed research topic.
+The student is expected to demonstrate understanding of scientific and technical issues related to their proposed research topic.

 - For each call, a maximum of 10 best applications will be selected.

-- The student is given 9 months to complete his research work and submit a report.
+- The student is given 9 months to complete their research work and submit a report.

-- On award, the supervisor should assist student to complete registration to work at SJINML.
+- On award, the supervisor should assist the student to complete their registration to work at SJINML.
 Registration will require the host institution to endorse the SJINML Facility Use Agreement.
-Copy of the agreement may be found in the SJINML User Handbook and also downloadable here.
+A copy of the agreement may be found in the SJINML User Handbook and can also be downloaded here.

 - The research undertaken may contribute towards the student’s academic studies.
 Any and all intellectual property arising from the student’s research shall be owned by the student and/or the home institution, in accordance with the home institution’s policy relating to intellectual property.
-The organisers, NUS and NIE-NTU, shall be granted a perpetual royalty-free licence to use the student’s research (or any part thereof) for its internal, research, development, academic and non-commercial purposes.
+The organisers, NUS and NIE-NTU, shall be granted a perpetual royalty-free licence to use the student’s research (or any part thereof) for internal use, research, development, academic and non-commercial purposes.

 - Publications of the research (via media releases, media interviews, speeches and/or videos etc.) must include an acknowledgement of the National Research Foundation for MSRDP and SJINML.

-- The grant covers SGD$960 student bench fee at SJINML (6 months) and research spending up to SGD$1,500 for research consumables and local travel for fieldwork.
+- The grant covers the student bench fees at SJINML of SGD$960 (6 months) and research spending up to SGD$1,500 for research consumables and local travel for fieldwork.
 Funding does not cover student stipends, equipment purchase and international travel.
 No funds will be transferred to the student or host institution.
 SJINML project office will assist the students with their project purchases and finances.